Catherine Deneuve: Relationships

-In recent decades, Deneuve's lack of a boyfriend of record – in combination with the fact she's kissed women in five films – has prompted speculation about her sexual orientation, which she acknowledged in a 2002 interview with Knack magazine: "Now that people know nothing about my private life, they start guessing: is there still a man in her life and who is he then?
+In recent decades, Deneuve's highly private life has prompted speculation about her sexual orientation, which she acknowledged in a 2002 interview with Knack magazine: "Now that people know nothing about my private life, they start guessing: is there still a man in her life and who is he then?
 When they see me two or three times with a female friend they say: we've always known that."
-Reports from 2000 claimed her beau was a 25-year-old technician she'd met on a recent film, but no writers could identify him.
-In 2006, Deneuve told The Daily Telegraph that she was in a relationship, but would not disclose the name of her partner.
+In 2006, Deneuve told The Daily Telegraph that she was in a relationship, though she did not disclose his name.